 - 1 package vermicelli

 - 2 carrots grated

 - 1 cup mint leaves

 - Marinate the tofu 1 hour in the soy sauce.

 - Place vermicelli in a bowl, cover with boiling water, and let stand for 5 minutes.
 Drain and set aside.

 - In a bowl of hot water, soak the rice papers one at a time for 10 to 25 seconds.
 Remove them from the water, drain well, and place on a work surface.

-- Arrange 2 to 3 mint leaves, 1 tablespoon of carrots, 2 strips of peppers, ¼ cup of vermicelli and finally 1 strip of tofu on a sheet of rice paper.
+- Arrange 2 to 3 mint leaves, 1 tablespoon of carrots, 2 strips of peppers, ¼ cup of vermicelli, and 1 strip of tofu on a sheet of rice paper.

 - Fold the sides of the rice paper towards the center.
 Roll firmly to secure the packing.

-- Cover the rolls with a damp cloth and proceed with the rest of the ingredients.
-Refrigerate until ready to serve.
-Cut the rolls in half diagonally.
+- Cover the roll with a damp cloth and proceed with the rest of the rolls.
+Refrigerate rolls until ready to serve.
+Then cut the rolls in half diagonally.